Tips and tricks

 What was the strategy of the allies in the Battle of Somme?

-READ ALSO: What is a crippling load?
+READ ALSO: What is the valency of copper II?

 The Allies agreed upon a strategy of combined offensives against the Central Powers in 1916 by the French, Russian, British and Italian armies, with the Somme offensive as the Franco-British contribution.